 Vulnerability in Sharing:

-A couple weeks ago, I wrote about the dichotomy between invincibility and vulnerability as a young adult.
-In that post I focused on my experiences while travelling, but vulnerability is an interesting concept that comes to fruition in many forms and various strengths as your life goes on.
-When travelling, the vulnerability that I felt related to my personal safety as a solo traveller.
+A couple of weeks ago, I wrote about the dichotomy between invincibility and vulnerability as a young adult.
+In that post, I focused on my experiences while traveling, but vulnerability is an interesting concept that comes to fruition in many forms and various strengths as your life goes on.
+When traveling, the vulnerability that I felt related to my personal safety as a solo traveler.
 But there’s another kind of vulnerability we experience every day: vulnerability in sharing.

 Sometimes, I lift the mask away and write highly personal posts where I have to convince myself to hit “publish”.
 I have an ongoing fear that everyone will hate my writing (I think every writer suffers from imposter syndrome), But I hit publish because I have an urge to connect, and sometimes, connecting behind the screen of the computer is easier and more meaningful.
 Strangely enough.
 The comments I’ve received from you after writing these personal pieces have helped bring me out of my internet shell, and have encouraged me to take risks with my writing.

 The vulnerability can be a double-edged sword, but a sword isn’t always a bad thing.
 A sword is a powerful weapon, an age-old tool, and a symbol of strength.
 Vulnerability is worth the risk, most of the time.